manupaisable/katacoda-scenarios/katacodacommanuelpaistrial/intro.md

 The initial environment has Docker installed.
 We will use docker-compose to stand up and orchestrate a new delivery chain composed of Jenkins to build and test our sample application and Artifactory to store the resulting artifacts.

-First, click the "Toolchain" tab on your right to confirm that there is nothing running on the host yet.

 Now let's get started!